In addition to the funeral itselfwhatever form it takesa number of associated

 for disposal by cremation.
 Depending on the school, the ashes may be returned

-to the family, but this may not happen for as long as two years.
+to the family, who may not get them back for two years.
 With the exception

-of removing the corneas, whole body donation usually precludes
+of removing corneas, whole body donation usually precludes the donation

-You also need to decide if you want a religious or secular service.
+You also need to decide between a religious and secular service.
 Either

 can be held at a funeral home, religious establishment, residence, or elsewhere.

-Finally, decide whom you want to invite.
-Do you want the ceremony open
+Finally, decide whom to invite.
+Do you want the ceremony open to all relatives

-Think in terms of what would be a meaningful commemoration of the deceased.
+Determine what would be a meaningful commemoration of the deceased.
+Something

-Often something simple can be quite profound.
-You dont need an expensive
+simple can often be quite profound.
+You dont need an expensive funeral

-you a copy of their General Price List (GPL) if you visit their facility and
+copy of their General Price List (GPL) if you visit their facility and

 ask about costs.
-They are not required to send you the entire
+Although they are not required to send you the entire

-price list if you call, but many will.
-If you know the specific
+price list if you call on the phone, many will.
+If you have chosen a specific

-type of service
+type of service, such as a simple cremation, they are required to quote

-you want, such as, a simple cremation, they are required to give you a price quote over the phone if you request it.
+a price over the phone upon request.
 Some funeral homes now also post their

 GPLs on their websites.
-GPLs must include itemized prices for
+GPLs must include itemized prices for at least

 Basic services of funeral director and staff (and overhead)